wplib/box-docs/mkdocs/how-to/setup/index.md

 - [Organizing your Project Directories](directories.md)
 - [Configuring WPLib Box's Domain Name](hostname.md)

-If you don't find what your use-case here be sure to check the [Using](/docs/using/) page.
+If you don't find what your use-case here be sure to check the [How To](/docs/how-to/) page.